 Any maintenance, service and repair operations must be required qualification of the working personnel.
-Every working procedure that effects safety means shall only be carried out by competent persons that joined the training and achieved competence should be documented by a certificate.
+Every working procedure that affects safety means shall only be carried out by competent persons that joined the training and achieved competence should be documented by a certificate.
 The training of these procedures is carried out by national training organizations or manufacturers that are accredited to teach the relevant national competency standards that may be set in legislation.
+All training shall follow the ANNEX HH requirements of UL 60335-2-40 4th Edition.

 Examples for such working procedures are: